sandreza/DG_Playground/docs/src/dg_methods.md

     \end{bmatrix}
 \end{aligned}
 ```
-In DG_Playgroud we can extract these matrices as follows
+In DG_Playground we can extract these matrices as follows
 ```@repl
 using DG_Playground
 n = 2;